kkruecke/cplus-documentation/notes/auto-decltype.rst

 Use of auto&&
 -------------

-``auto&&`` behaves like template functions parameters that are declared using ``&&``:
+``auto&&`` behaves like template functions parameters that are declared using ``&&``, known as a forwarding reference.
+Here is a template parameter that takes a forwarding reference.

-.. todo:: Provide a cross link to forwarding references here.

 .. code-block:: cpp